GsTYPO3/base-packages/README.md

 ### The Manifest (`composer.json`)

 The `composer.json` contains the edge information about the Base Package.

-Here is a description of the known keys in `extra.typo3/base-package`.
+The following keys are supported in `extra.typo3/base-package`.

 #### The `title` property